 2.1.9 – All gatherings (IE: Classes, Meetups) that exceed SIX (6) people are cancelled until further notice.

-2.2.1 – Everyone MUST have safety glasses at all times when in the clean room, and wood shop.
+2.2.1 – Everyone MUST have safety glasses at all times when in the clean room, and beyond the doors entering into the woodshop (including the metal shop and studios on that side of the facility).
 Safety glasses MUST be worn on the face when working with ANY equipment or near other users who are actively working.
 Additional protection using goggles or face shields may be necessary for work such as grinding, chiseling or chipping.

 2.2.2 – Everyone MUST wear respirators when using any volatile chemicals or during any process that creates fine particles such as welding, sanding, grinding, or cutting.